 What Cancer Screenings Can My Gynecologist Perform?

-While nobody wants to think about the fact that they may be at high risk for cancer, or hear that they have been diagnosed with cancer, being proactive in the screening process is vital for a healthy you.
+While nobody wants to think about the fact that they may be at high risk for cancer, or hear that they have been diagnosed with cancer, being proactive in the screening process is vital for early detection and maintaining your overall health.
 Diagnosing cancer early gives patients a much better outlook for their treatment and generally better outcomes, which is why routine cancer screenings are so important.
-Your gynecologist can screen for some types of cancer, and at Maternal Fetal Medicine Associates, patients can also learn more about their genetics and risk for developing cancer.
-If you have a history of cancer if your family or are interested in learning more about cancer screenings and their importance, read on for more information.
+Your gynecologist can screen for specific types of cancer, and at Maternal Fetal Medicine Associates, patients can also learn more about their genetic predispositions that may put them at a higher risk of developing cancer.
+If you have a history of cancer in your family or are interested in learning more about cancer screenings and their importance, read on for more information.

 Cancer Screenings at Your Well-Woman’s Appointment

-Cancer screening is a normal part of a well-woman’s appointment with your gynecologist.
+Cancer screening is a normal test that is performed as part of a well-woman’s appointment with your gynecologist.
 During your visit, your gynecologist can perform a breast exam, a Pap smear, and colorectal cancer screening.
-These help to test for breast cancer, cervical cancer, and cancer of the colon or rectum..
-It is recommended that women receive a well-women’s appointment annually, and girls should begin seeing a gynecologist between the ages of 13 and 15.
+All of these tests help to screen for breast cancer, cervical cancer, and cancer of the colon or rectum.
+It is recommended that women receive a well-women’s appointment annually.
+Girls can begin seeing a gynecologist between the ages of 13 and 15, but if asymptomatic do not need a pelvic exam or Pap Smear until age 21.
+Making sure to attend your appointment every year is the best way to detect, or even prevent, cervical cancer.

 During a breast exam, your gynecologist will feel for lumps or enlarged lymph nodes and check for skin changes that can indicate breast cancer.
-You should perform regular self-breast exams at home, too, but a professional exam is recommended.
+These skin changes can include dimpled skin, nipples turning inwards, or nipple discharge.
+In addition to having a breast exam done at your annual well-woman’s appointment, you can perform regular self-breast exams at home as well, but a professional exam is always recommended.
 Feel free to ask your doctor how to properly perform a self-breast exam at home between appointments.
-If you ever do feel a lump in your breast at home, be sure to speak with your doctor as soon as you can.
+If you ever do feel a lump in your breast at home, or notice changes in the breast size or appearance, be sure to speak with your doctor as soon as you can.
+In the absence of a family history of breast cancer, annual screening mammograms are recommended for women starting at age 40.
+With a family history of breast cancer, individual plans are devised for optimal screening and detection.

-Pap smears check for cervical cancer by testing for abnormal cervical cells.
-Your gynecologist may also test for HPV, a virus that can cause cervical cancer.
-Most abnormal Pap smear results are benign, so you don’t need to be overly concerned if your gynecologist recommends further testing.
-Your gynecologist may recommend a colposcopy to further check for cancer.
-A colposcopy is a procedure performed to help your doctor get a close-up look at your cervix and to check for abnormal cervical cells.
+The Pap smear is a screening test that checks for cells that if left alone for several years can result in cervical cancer.
+Your gynecologist may also test for HPV (human papilloma virus), a virus that is strongly associated with cervical cancer.
+Most abnormal Pap smear results are benign, so you don’t need to be overly concerned if your gynecologist recommends further testing, such as a colposcopy.
+A colposcopy is a procedure performed in the gynecologist’s office to help your doctor get a more accurate diagnosis of an abnormality noted by the Pap.

 Unfortunately, ovarian cancer can’t be detected through a routine screening at your regular well-woman’s appointment.
-However, if you have a higher risk for ovarian cancer or symptoms like bloating and abdominal pain, your gynecologist may recommend an ultrasound, bloodwork, or another test.
+However, if you have a higher risk for ovarian cancer or symptoms like bloating and abdominal pain, your gynecologist may recommend an ultrasound, bloodwork, or other tests.

 The Benefits of Cancer Screening

-Regardless of a healthy diet and regular exercise, preventative cancer screenings are vital to a woman’s health.
-Patients should view health screenings as an investment in their futurebecause catching cancer early on heightens the chances of successful treatment.
-If you have a history of cancer in your family or have had cancer in the past, be sure to share this information with your doctor during your visit.
-He or she may recommend cancer genetics counseling, which can detect certain gene mutations that may increase your risk for developing certain cancers during your lifetime.
-If a gene mutation is detected, you will then be better informed regarding your risks and more proactive yearly screening may be reccomended.
+Regardless of a healthy diet and regular exercise, preventative cancer screenings are a crucial part of preventative woman’s health care.
+Patients should view health screenings as an investment in their future because catching cancer early on means a higher probability of treatment being successful.
+If you have a history of cancer in your family or have had cancer in the past, it is especially important to share this information with your doctor during your visit as He or she may recommend cancer genetics counseling, which can detect certain gene mutations that may increase your risk for developing certain cancers during your lifetime.
+If a gene mutation is detected, you will then be better informed regarding your risks and more able to develop a plan for scheduling proactive yearly screenings.
+Your doctor may recommend additional screenings that may be relevant to you.

 Cancer Genetics Counseling

-Certain types of cancer run in families through genetic mutations that can be passed down.
-These include breast cancer, ovarian cancer, colon cancer, melanoma, pancreatic cancer, uterine cancer, and more.
+Certain types of cancer run in families through genetic mutations that can be passed down from generation to generation.
+These include breast cancer, ovarian cancer, colon cancer, melanoma, pancreatic cancer, uterine cancer, and others.
+Having an extensive or even general knowledge of your family’s medical history can help determine if you should test for certain genetic mutations.
 Patients can choose to have their DNA tested through a blood or saliva test to see if they are at an increased risk for cancer, but determining whether this is necessary starts with a genetic counseling appointment.

 During this appointment, you will review your personal and family medical history with one of our board-certified Obstetrician/Gynecologists.
 This helps to determine your risk and whether genetic testing is necessary.
 If you decide to proceed with testing, there are three possible test results: